snipdome/learn_words/README.md

 2. Run the `learn_mylanguage.py` command

 3. Follow the on-screen instructions.
-The Escape+Enter key can be used to exit from loops.
+The Enter key can be used to exit from loops.
+By pressing first Esc and then Enter, the program will go back to the outer loops.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.